 Our management will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that ultimately do not improve our results of operations or enhance the value of our ordinary shares.
 The failure by our management to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, cause the price of the ADSs to decline and delay the development of FP187.
-Pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that losses value.
+Pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that loses value.

-As required by the Framework Agreement, a nonrecurring preferential share issuance of Class A bonus shares will be distributed immediately prior to the closing of this offering to our existing Class B shareholders, which will result in a negative effect on the loss per share available to the holders of our ADSs immediately following this offering.
+As required by the Framework Agreement, a nonrecurring preferential share issuance of Class A bonus shares was distributed immediately prior to this offering to our existing Class B shareholders, which resulted in a negative effect on the loss per share available to the holders of our ADSs immediately following this offering.

-As required by the Framework Agreement, described under "Related Party Transactions-Framework Agreement," a nonrecurring preferential share issuance of Class A shares will be payable to our existing Class B shareholders immediately prior to this offering.
-Due to such share issuance, the loss available to holders of our ADSs will increase by the value of such share issuance and, as a result, there will be a corresponding and equal negative effect on the loss per share available to the holders of our ADSs.
-The size of such share issuance will vary depending on our offering price, and therefore the actual size of this loss per share for holders of our ADSs could be material.
+As required by the Framework Agreement, described under "Related Party Transactions-Framework Agreement," a nonrecurring preferential share issuance of Class A shares was distributed to our existing Class B shareholders immediately prior to this offering.
+Due to such share issuance, the loss available to holders of our ADSs increased by the value of such share issuance and, as a result, there was a corresponding and equal negative effect on the loss per share available to the holders of our ADSs.